jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

     }

-Notice that code has an attribute that determines what LOCAL access means: whether we may rely on the ``fastlocals`` array or have to use a dictionary.
+Notice that code has an attribute that determines what LOCAL access means: whether we may rely on the ``fastlocals`` array or have to use a series of dictionaries.
 In CPython compiled to byte code, this choice is made at compile time, and decides between the ``LOAD_FAST`` and ``LOAD_NAME`` instructions.
 (Equally, in Jython compiled to Java byte code,